-The 2018 dose is approximately 7 times less than the Lab's design goal of 10 mrem/year (one-tenth of the DOE dose limit).
+The 2019 dose is approximately 30% of the Lab's design goal of 10 mrem/year (one-tenth of the DOE dose limit).
 See Potential Dose to the Public and to Biota for estimates of potential doses to the public.